 If you and your family live in an older home, your children might be at risk for lead poisoning.
 Lead poisoning is a serious condition that can irreversibly damage your child’s nervous system, brain and other organs.
-In addition to health problems, elevated levels of lead have been shown to cause learning disabilities and behavior problems that affect a child’s ability to pay attention.
+In addition to health problems, elevated levels of lead can cause learning disabilities and behavior problems that affect a child’s ability to pay attention.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Lead is a poisonous metal that is especially dangerous to babies and young children.
+Lead is a poisonous metal that is especially dangerous to babies and young children, says pediatrician Maria Tang, MD.
 It is most often found in lead-based paint, in dust that forms when lead-based paint is scraped, sanded or worn down through use, and in soil that becomes contaminated with peeling, lead-based paint.
 Children living in homes built before 1978 or older homes undergoing renovation are at a higher risk for lead exposure due to lead-contaminated house dust and soil.

 - Leaded crystal glassware.